|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 Next up on our list of the best menstrual cup brands is the Anigan EvaCup.
 The Anigan Evacup is an excellent product that is manufactured in the USA from the highest quality silicone.

-Although it’s a newcomer to the world of menstrual cups, it’s a great product.
+Although it’s a relative newcomer to the world of menstrual cups, it’s a great product.
 It’s one of the few menstrual cups to get official FDA approval.
+It has a smooth finish and many people find that this one is easier to clean than some other cups.

 There are a lot of colors, unlike many of the other popular menstrual cup brands out there that come in only one colour, clear.
 People like having choice!